-My dreams leading up to my first ever ice fishing adventure on Lake Simcoe, Ontario consisted of four girlfriends enjoying a fabulous morning laughing it up all warm and cozy inside a heated hut catching buckets-upon-buckets of fish.
+My dreams leading up to my first ever ice fishing adventure on Lake Simcoe, Ontario consisted of four girlfriends enjoying a fabulous morning laughing it up all warm and cosy inside a heated hut catching buckets-upon-buckets of fish.
 At the end of the morning, we would then return triumphant back to the resort and enjoy our fish feast in the dining room.
 All cooked by the Master Chef of The Briars Resort and Spa.

 I even researched online and personally asked REAL fishermen the best way to remove the hook out of the fish without hurting it so we could catch and release.